 Not all tax-exempt organizations are private foundations or public charities.
-Under Internal Revenue Code Section 501(c)(7), social clubs like fraternities and country clubs can be recognized as tax-exempt organizations.
+Under Internal Revenue Code Section 501(c)(7), social clubs like hobby groups, fraternal organizations, and golf clubs can be recognized as tax-exempt organizations.

 What is a social club?